betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 * [Virtual Conferences: A Guide to Best Practices](https://www.acm.org/virtual-conferences)
    * [A recent ACM report](https://www.hpcwire.com/off-the-wire/acm-releases-report-on-best-practices-for-virtual-conferences/)

-##### Zoom notes
+### Zoom notes

 * <a name='zoom-notes-az'>[az]</a>: Maximum number of attendees depends on plan.
-There is a *Large Meeting* add-on option (not for the *free* plan) for purchase, on a month-to-month basis, to expand the maximum up to 1000.
-There is also a *Webinar* add-on option for purchase, on a month-to-month basis, to expand to up to 10,000 *view-only* participants.
+There is a *Large Meeting* add-on option (not for the *free* plan) available for purchase, on a month-to-month basis, to expand the maximum to 1000.
+There is also a *Webinar* add-on option for purchase, on a month-to-month basis, to expand up to 10,000 *view-only* participants.
 * <a name='zoom-notes-bz'>[bz]</a>: Zoom's free plan is limited to 40 minutes.
 The time limit for other plans is 24 hours.
 * <a name='zoom-notes-cz'>[cz]</a>: Zoom's no-install option requires a web client and has limited functionality.
 Hosts/presenters